Park Hyung And Sik Ji Soo: ‘Strong Woman Do Bong Soon’ Male Leads Give Free Hugs

-The K-drama currently airing on the Joongang Tongyang Broadcasting Company (JTBC), Strong Woman Do Bong Soon, is taking Korean cable television by storm which is most likely much to the surprise of the network themselves.
+The K-drama currently airing on the Joongang Tongyang Broadcasting Company (JTBC), Strong Woman Do Bong Soon, is taking Korean cable television by storm which is most likely much to the surprise of the network itself.
 With the Total Variety Network (tvN) delivering flops compared to their K-dramas in 2016, their competition is stepping up.
 In the case for this K-drama, it has earned a viewership rating JTBC hasn’t seen in a very long time.
 As a matter of fact, Strong Woman Do Bong Soon might surpass JTBC’s highest rated K-drama in history, Childless Comfort.

 Apparently, Strong Woman Do Bong Soon is so popular that the male leads, Park Hyung Sik and Ji Soo, are going to make plenty of female K-drama fans happy as they are giving free hugs.